2019 Community Development Block Grant

 A second hearing is held for public review and comment on the final draft of the CDBG Consolidated and Annual Action Plan.
 A minimum of 30 days is provided to receive citizen comments about the plans.
 The Town considers all comments received and attaches a summary of them to the final plan, including the project suggestions that were not accepted and reasons why they were not.

-In the case of substantial amendments to the Consolidated or Annual Action Plans (where activities are to be added, deleted, or substantially changed in terms of purpose, scope, location, or beneficiaries), the Town provides its citizens with an opportunity for comment on such changes through a public hearing, after the Town has informed citizens of the changes at least seven days prior to the hearing.
+In the case of substantial amendments (that is change where activities are to be added, deleted, or substantially changed in terms of purpose, scope, location, or beneficiaries or a change that would result in major deviation from the original purpose of the project or the intended method of achievement, as set out in the Consolidated or Annual Action Plans) the Town provides its citizens with an opportunity for comment on such changes through a public hearing, after the Town has informed citizens of the changes at least seven days prior to the hearing.
 A minimum of 30 days is made available to receive citizen comments about any substantial amendments to the plans.
 A summary of these comments are included (including views not accepted and the reasons why they were not accepted) in the amended plans.

 6. Performance Reports